-“Oh Roxy I gave up my job in the bakery so that I could be there for the postman when he was on his parcel delivery shift!” she wails.
+“Oh Roxy I gave up my job in the bakery so that I could be there for the postman when he was on his parcel delivery shift!”

 “Oh Shaz why did you do that?”
 I shriek, making Martin drop his pencil on the floor.
 “Didn’t you learn anything from your last relationship?”

 I am waving frantically at Martin.
 He is rising from his desk with the plastic drinks tray in his hand.
 I need a coffee.
 Sometimes I wonder why I get so desperate for a machine generated, bitter tasting coffee which will stain my teeth and ruin my breath for hours.

 “I can’t forget about this one.”
 Shaz, snorts down the phone.

 It’s a text from Matilda apologising for her earlier text outburst.
 She doesn’t hate me.
 In fact she loves me very much and has even added a couple of heart emojis.
 At the end of the text she asks whether she can go out on Saturday night with her new sixth form boyfriend who has a car.

 I can’t type ‘NO!’ fast enough.
 Quickly I press send and try to soothe my thudding heart.

 I then realise Shaz is still sobbing down the phone.